poperor/paceandspeed/docs/architecture.md

 ## State

 Each page as generated from [id].tsx keeps cannonicalKph in state using the useState hook.
-Every speed source is immediately converted to cannonicalKph which is then again used by speed result for calculating the result.
-And then again every source component keeps like e.g. ~/components/minutes-per-km-source/minutes-per-km-source.tsx keeps the speed or pace it is representing in its own state with help of the useState hook.
+Every speed input is immediately converted to cannonicalKph which is then again used by speed result for calculating the result.
+And then again every input component keeps like e.g. ~/components/minutes-per-km-input/minutes-per-km-input.tsx keeps the speed or pace it is representing in its own state with help of the useState hook.